Bait Finesse System

 There is no question that on a small mountain stream, with rocks and eddies and overhanging tree branches, casting accuracy is of paramount importance.
 Generally, a trout is going to hit your lure on the first cast or not at all.
 However, if your cast is a bit too far away, he may just follow the lure without hitting it.
 If it's too close he'll just run for cover.
 In either case, a second cast is probably a waste of time.
 Dropping a lure into a small target, and doing so softly, is absolutely critical.
 There is no point having pinpoint accuracy if your lure lands with a big splash and scares the fish you were trying to catch.
 Thumbing a BFS reel to stop a cast is far more precise than feathering a spinning reel.

 I have to tell you, I was never a fan of baitcasters until I tried a BFS reel on an ultralight rod.
 Holy mackerel!
 I feel like I've seen the light - or perhaps, as my friend Mark L says - I've seen the dark side.
 I catch more fish with a tenkara rod than with a fly rod.
 I catch more fish with a spinning rod than with a tenkara rod.
 I catch just as many fish and have more fun with a baitcaster.
-I am absolutely sure that with more practice I will catch more fish - probably many more fish.
-(And have even more fun doing it!)
+I am absolutely sure that with more practice I will catch more fish - probably many more fish (and have more fun doing it).
 It is the sort of thing that you just have to try and see for yourself - then you'll ask yourself why you haven't fished this way all along.

 So, why don't trout fishermen use baitcasters?
 The answer to that question is easy - up until now, no one has been talking or writing about fishing ultralight baitcasters for trout.
 However, now that you've read this far, that excuse is no longer valid.
 Give it a try.
 You will be amazed.
 And Mark will be happy to say "Welcome to the Dark Side."